 During 2005, Mr. Rainer Czichon and Jörg Klinger of the Berlin Free University started the excavation of the tell Oymaağaç Höyük, on the east side of Kızılırmak, 7 km northwest of Vezirköprü, Turkey.
 Five cuneiform tablets were unearthed in 2013: one of them evokes Mount Haharwa, which is known in the Hattusa archive as the mountain associated with the city of Nerik.

-Also, it is very likely that the site of Oymaağaç Höyük was the city of Nerik.
+Also, it is very likely that the site of Oymaağaç Höyük was Nerik.

-In the middle of the 2nd millennium, the Gasgas destroyed Nerik during Hantili reign, and the city remained in ruin for 300 years.
-Under Tuthaliya, the city has returned to the Hittite fold, but taken by the Gasgas from Arnuwanda reign until the reign of Hattusili III.
+In the middle of the 2nd millennium, the Gasgas destroyed Nerik during Hantili reign, and its remained in ruin for 300 years.
+Under Tuthaliya, the city has returned to the Hittites, but taken by the Gasgas from the Arnuwanda reign until the reign of Hattusili III.
 The last Gasgas king was called Pitagatalli, he was defeated on Mount Kassu, the current Ilgiz Dag.
-The Gasgas occupation did not prevent the Hittites to send offerings to the god of the storm Nerik.
+The Gasgas occupation did not prevent the Hittites to send offerings to the god of the storm of Nerik.

 My notes of veracity :